DanielPNewman/all-weather-risk-parity/README.md

 3. `pip3 install -r requirements.txt`
 4. `git lfs install`
 5. `git lfs track '*.csv'`
-6. Set your [alphavantage API key][1] as environment variable: _ALPHAVANTAGE_KEY_
-7. Set your desired portfolio and benchmark tickers in the [portfolio-settings.yaml](/portfolio-settings.yaml) file.
+6. Set your desired portfolio and benchmark tickers in the [portfolio-settings.yaml](/portfolio-settings.yaml) file.
    - The tickers you use should have enough historical data (e.g. at least 7 years) available for volatility estimates.
-8. Run `./build-and-backtest-portfolio.sh` which executes the following scripts:
+7. Run `./build-and-backtest-portfolio.sh` which executes the following scripts:
    - [get-ticker-time-series.py](/get-ticker-time-series.py)
    - [calculate-all-weather-ticker-weights.py](/calculate-all-weather-ticker-weights.py)
    - [assess-portfolio-historic-performance.py](/assess-portfolio-historic-performance.py)

-9. See your results!
+8. See your results!
 They will be written to the [results](/results) subdirectory, along with a named copy of the `portfolio-settings` file related to each set of results.

 ## WTF is an "All-Weather" portfolio anyway?